ebbanimer/Walking-Dead-Game/README.md

 # Purpose
-The purpose of this final project is to comprehend the concepts of concurrency, design patterns used throughout the course, Swing, and Streams API.
+The purpose of this final project is to comprehend the concepts of concurrency, design patterns used throughout the course, Swing library, and Streams API.
 The goal is to get an understanding of how these can be applied in a GUI application built with the Swing library, and how they can be incorporated into working with each other, applying it to a possible real-life project.
 To be more specific, the objective is to build an application based on the following technical requirements;

 Create a GUI application based on the Swing library, running on the Event Dispatch Thread (EDT).
 The aim is to achieve the highest grade A, which involves adding the following concepts/functionalities;